 - Spider-Man's wanna-be sidekick Frog-Man uses a frog costume that jumps with powerful springs.
 His portly physique and lack of combat training means he typically defeats opponents by inadvertently bowling them over.

-- Astro City has the Bouncing Beatnik, a humanoid alien who's been shown fighting an army of shark-men by leaping around and throwing them.
+- Astro City has the Bouncing Beatnik, a mystical entity who's been shown fighting an army of shark-men by leaping around and throwing them.
+It runs in the legacy, as the Beatnik's predecessors have been shown doing similar things.

 - Similarly, the 1985 Squadron Supreme limited series featured a B-grade villain named Pinball based on this trope.
 He'd inflate his jumpsuit into a giant ball, then bounced or rolled into his targets.